-In Australia and New Zealand, Breville earned in $124 million in sales in 2019, which they doubled in the United States.
-In Europe they earnt half, but at current growth rates of 35%, Europe is poised to pass Breville’s home market in the near future.
+In Australia and New Zealand, Breville earned $124 million in sales in 2019, which they doubled in the United States.
+In Europe they earned half, but at current growth rates of 35%, Europe is poised to pass Breville’s home market in the near future.

 Any stock mentioned does not constitute an offer or inducement to enter into any investment activity.